ajithcodesit/8-bit_fpga_cpu/README.md

 # **FPGA 8-Bit CPU**
 This CPU design is based on Ben Eater's tutorial on [building an 8-Bit breadboard computer][BenEaterTut].
-The CPU is implemented in a FPGA in VHDL and follows the same architecture as described in the tutorial.
+The CPU is implemented in an FPGA using VHDL and follows the same architecture as described in the tutorial.

 ## Motivation
-This small project was done to get familiar with FPGA, digital circuit design and how a CPU works.
+This small project was done to get familiar with FPGAs, digital circuit design and how a CPU works.
 The CPU use both combinational (Does not require a clock) and sequential logic (Requires a clock).
 FPGA needs simulation to debug hardware problems and therefore testbenches are required.
 Testbenches for most of the modules are provided.

 ## 8-Bit FPGA CPU Specification